ZirixCZ/Spellcaster/README.md

 # Spellcaster
-Spellcaster is a revolutionary online spelling application that combines the act of learning English with the excitement and engagement of playing a game.
+Spellcaster is an online spelling application that combines the act of learning English with the excitement and engagement of playing a game.
 This innovative approach to language learning allows users to improve their spelling skills while enjoying themselves, making the process of learning more enjoyable and effective.

 Whether you are a student looking to improve your English proficiency or a language enthusiast looking to enhance your spelling abilities, Spellcaster is the perfect tool for you.
 With its intuitive design and engaging gameplay, Spellcaster makes it easy and fun to learn English.